ChatTheatre/SkotOS-Doc/Developer/JitsiWork.md

 Jitsi is a recent addition to SkotOS, and quite heavy on the operational requirements.
 Here, you can find some notes on working with it.

-Note that this is about writing new Jitsi capabilities and problems we've had when doing so: you can also read about [how Jitsi currently works with SkotOS](./JitsiIntegration.md).
+Note that this is about writing new Jitsi capabilities and problems we've had when doing so: you can also read about [how to install Jitsi for SkotOS](../setup_jitsi.md) and [how Jitsi currently works with SkotOS](./JitsiIntegration.md).

+Note that most of this is just historical notes, not in any particular order.
+This page is *not* a good description of how SkotOS is currently using Jitsi.

 ## A Tiny Jitsi History